nizaguir/nizaguir/README.md

 - 👋 Hi, I’m Natalia Jensen
-- 👀 I’m interested in web development and I am seeking opportunities to explore
+- 👀 I’m interested in web development especially front-end and web design.
 - 🌱 I’m currently learning PHP, Node.js, and strengthening JavaScript.
+In my free time I study UX/UI design.
 - 💞️ I’m looking for opportunities to take on real projects such as developing websites with the skills I have.
 - 📫 How to reach me:
 nataliajensenn@gmail.com